of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 You have actual scientists from multiple fields and so on.

-And you need reports from them so you can manage them.
+And you need the reports from them.

 And they like to include what they are working for.